 At the conclusion of the regular legislative session, the governor vetoed House Bill 135, a 2015-16 general fund budget (which supports all state operations except education) that was, at passage, \$200 million less than the original 2014-15 appropriation.
-Legislators will return for a special session later in the year to address the budget for the fiscal year that begins in October .
+Legislators returned and adopted in September a nearly \$1.8 billion general fund budget for the 2015-16 fiscal year, down 4.5 percent (about \$90 million) when compared to the prior year.
+To shore up the general fund, the Legislature has permanently redirected some of the ETF revenues but also took action to increase revenues to the ETF.

-In 2013, the Legislature passed the Alabama Accountability Act that provides tax credits to individuals who donate to organizations granting scholarships for low- and middle-income students to attend private school; students zoned to failing schools are given priority for scholarships.
+Southern Regional Education Board SREB.org In 2013, the Legislature passed the Alabama Accountability Act that provides tax credits to individuals who donate to organizations granting scholarships for low- and middle-income students to attend private school; students zoned to failing schools are given priority for scholarships.
 Senate Bill 71 clarifies that the act's intent is to increase educational choice, and raises the annual cap on state income tax credits under the program from \$25 million to \$30 million.
 A scholarship recipient's family income cannot exceed 185 percent of the federal poverty limit.
 Annual scholarship amounts cannot exceed \$6,000 for elementary school, \$8,000 for middle grades and \$10,000 for high school.

-The bill redefines a failing school as one listed in the lowest 6 percent of public schools based on state assessment scores, or designated failing by the state superintendent of education.
+The bill redefines a "failing school" as one listed in the lowest 6 percent of public schools based on state assessment scores, or designated as "failing" by the state superintendent of education.
 Nonpublic schools serving scholarship recipients must administer the state assessments or nationally recognized norm-referenced tests, and the state Department of Revenue must select an independent research organization to analyze the test results to measure the academic performance of scholarship recipients.